 Once we spend the time to get to know your family, our team will review the results of your Needs Analysis.
 We then immediately share your listing by text alert to our exclusive, available internal candidate pool.

 Within 24 to 48 hours (on average) our team shares detailed composites of interested candidates.
 Many of our jobs are filled before they are listed publicly.
 Our clients typically make an offer to one of the first 3 candidates they meet from our agency.
 If a family has met more than this number of candidates and hasn’t at least tried to offer one of them their job, we original expectations.
-There is no limit to the number of candidates a family may meet with.ย
+There is no limit to the number of candidates a family may meet with.

-Current rates are holding between $30-40/hour.
+As of 2023 rates are holding between $30-40/hour.
+This number may become outdated.

 Standard nanny benefits in the Seattle area include: